-If you disagree with the reviewer about the course of events surrounding a review, we suggest that you don't report the review.
+If you still want to report a review, get to know the five reasons why companies can report service reviews and note that disagreeing with the reviewer about what happened isn’t one of them.
 We have to take a neutral stance in respect to disputes between companies and reviewers because we're not in a position to determine which set of facts is correct.

 How to report a service review

-- Click on Service Reviews on the left-hand side and find the review you intend to report.
-Below that review, click on Report.
+- Go to Reviews > Service reviews on the left-hand menu.
+Find the review you intend to report and below that review, click Report.